The Incyte Ingenuity Awards in Vitiligo™

 Applications will be disqualified if:

-• Program is based on an existing initiative, with no evidence of ingenuity
+• Program is based on an existing initiative, with no evidence of ingenuity.
+Additionally, any portion of a project already completed or underway will not be considered

 • Organization is improperly identified as a 501(c)(3) organization

-• Application is submitted by a healthcare professional as an individual (individuals will need to partner with a not-for-profit or other organization to be considered)
+• Application is submitted by a healthcare professional as an individual (individuals will need to partner with a not-for-profit or other organization to be considered.
+All payments will be made directly to the organization)

 • Defined scope does not serve or plan to address a specific need of the vitiligo community

-• Request in funding exceeds 25 percent of an organization’s overall annual budget and/or includes indirect costs
+• Request in funding exceeds 25 percent of an organization’s overall annual budget or includes indirect costs

-• Application is submitted by an employee of Incyte, Real Chemistry, and/or other vendors, or members of the immediate family of any such persons
+• Application is submitted by an employee of Incyte, Real Chemistry or other vendors or members of the immediate family of any such persons

 • Program is duplicated, with multiple copies of an application submitted by the same organization